-Stakeholders / Target Audience Organisation What information Frequency and when communication will occur Nature of communication with each stakeholder group Why needed?
+Stakeholders / Target Organisation What information Frequency and when Nature of communication Why needed?
 Who to action?
-Identify the target audience What do you intend to communicate to the audience?
-When must the action be implemented?
-What communication strategies are most appropriate to the audience?
-Why is the information needed?
-Who will be responsible for implementing each action?
+Audience communication will occur with each stakeholder group Identify the target What do you intend to When must the action be What communication Why is the Who will be responsible audience communicate to the audience? implemented? strategies are most information needed? for implementing each appropriate to the audience? action?
 INTERNAL STAKEHOLDERS (Regional WAP Coordinator)) NEWA staff Report on WAP changes to scope, timelines, priorities & funding.
 Information exchange on project progress & other workload priorities/commitments Agenda item at monthly team meetings Emails, team meetings Regular project meetings and briefings at regular intervals Quarterly WAP review team meetings Accountability, improve communication processes.
 Team capacity building.
 Evaluation and improvement.
-Support sustainability of the WAP program.
-General Manager/Senior Weeds Officer (NEWA) & NT Weed Coordinator
+Support sustainability of the General Manager/Senior Weeds Officer (NEWA) & NT Weed Coordinator